slachterman-g/caip-tfx/infrastructure/ml-pipeline-environment/README.md

 ### Configuring connections settings to Cloud SQL and Cloud Storage

 In the reference configuration, KFP utilizes a Cloud SQL hosted MySQL instance as the ML Metadata database and a GCS storage bucket as the artifacts store.
 The KFP services access the Cloud SQL instance through Cloud SQL Proxy.
-To enable this access path, tCloud SQL Proxy needs to be configured with a private key of the KFP service account and the KFP services need access to the credentials of the root user of the Cloud SQL instance.
+To enable this access path, the Cloud SQL Proxy needs to be configured with a private key of the KFP service account and the KFP services need access to the credentials of a Cloud SQL database user.
 The private key and the credentials are stored as Kubernetes secrets.
-In addtion, the URIs to the GCS bucket and the Cloud SQL instance are stored as a Kubernetes ConfigMap.
+In addtion, the URIs to the GCS bucket and the Cloud SQL instance are stored in a Kubernetes ConfigMap.

 To configure connection settings:
 1. Make sure that your Cloud SQL instance has the `root` user with a non-blank password.
 The instance created by the provided Terraform configuration has the root user removed.
 Use Cloud Console or the `gcloud` command to create the `root` user in the MySQL instance.